apache/airflow/docs/helm-chart/index.rst

 * Supported Airflow version: ``1.10+``, ``2.0+``
 * Supported database backend: ``PostgresSQL``, ``MySQL``
 * Autoscaling for ``CeleryExecutor`` provided by KEDA
-* PostgresSQL and PGBouncer with a battle-tested configuration
+* PostgresSQL and PgBouncer with a battle-tested configuration
 * Monitoring:
    * StatsD/Prometheus metrics for Airflow
    * Prometheus metrics for PgBouncer